Fractal (pschubert, Morguefile)

 early childhood and throughout life.
 For example, children regularly in

-contact with farm animals have less allergies (Allergy UK, posted November 2013, accessed 27 August 2014); also see here and here.
+contact with farm animals have less allergies (Allergy UK, posted November 2013, accessed 27 August 2014; also see here and here).
+Read Let your kids eat dirt, it's good for them.
 Avoid Nature Deficit Disorder (NDD)!

 - Sunshine synthesises vitamin D, which in turn helps the immune system.
 See here, here, here and here.
 Sunshine also gets you into nature!

 sure that you have a good night sleep because it’s during your sleep that your

 immune system builds up but don’t sleep with alcohol or sleeping pills in your

 system" (Deepak Chopra, posted 5 February 2014, accessed 27 August 2014).

 The immune system is weaker in cooler temperatures.
 For example, the

 common cold replicates better in a cold nose.
 Recommended indoor